wendywangwwt/WebScrapper-for-Academic-Databases/README.md

   - abstract (if there is no abstract the value will be "No abstract")
   - link
   - availability, or whether the full text is accessible
+  - search term A and search term B for reference; Notice that they are just for reference -- it's likely for an article to be in the search result of multiple serach term ombinations, and if you set filterduplication to be TRUE only one record (and also one combination of search terms) will be kept.

 - Scrape databases